Yea Baby, Let the Good Times Roll!

 Fabulously Festive Food

 Bring your appetite!
-Festival eateries will be serving up a world of flavorful fare –– sweet ginger-garlic, mango-habanero, and blue cheese with green onions and buffalo drizzle wings, boneless chicken bites and cauliflower bites, garlicky yogurt tzatziki-topped Greek herb-marinated lamb and chicken, crispy falafel, teriyaki chicken-on-a-stick, Chinese vegetarian chow mein, Filipino lumpias, tri-tip tacos, quesadillas and deep-fried zucchini, grilled teriyaki-marinated chicken and fry garlic-tossed tofu, half-pound smoked pork and beef sausages smothered with grilled onions and sauerkraut, corn dogs, curly fries and fried zucchini, tri-tip sandwiches, turkey legs, hamburgers, hot dogs, fried calamari, Portobello mushroom sandwiches, crispy fried zucchini and artichokes, zesty Key lime fried calamari with lime-watercress pesto, crab rolls, crab fries, wacky waffle puffs, bahn mi (the Vietnamese meat and vegetable sandwiches on a baguette), elotes (Mexican corn on the cob), churros and root beer floats, Mexican-inspired hand-cut fresh fruit cups, blended fruit drinks, snow cones with captivating flavors like wild cherry, blue raspberry, 'tiger's blood' and watermelon, shaved ice, slushies on tap, such as the Arnold Palmer Freeze and Red Hibiscus Frost, as well other thirst-quenching drinks like fresh watermelon juice and limeade, freshly popped kettle corn, pineapple soft serve ice cream, mini donuts nice and warm with a dusting of cinnamon sugar.
+Festival eateries will be serving up a world of flavorful fare—roasted fresh corn on the cob and baked potatoes with all the trimmings, Chicken and the Farm honey-walnut, sweet ginger-garlic, mango-habanero, and blue cheese with green onions and buffalo drizzle wings, boneless chicken bites and cauliflower bites, garlicky yogurt tzatziki-topped Greek herb-marinated lamb and chicken, crispy falafel, teriyaki chicken-on-a-stick, Chinese vegetarian chow mein, Filipino lumpias, tri-tip tacos, quesadillas and deep-fried zucchini, grilled teriyaki-marinated chicken and fry garlic-tossed tofu, half-pound smoked pork and beef sausages smothered with grilled onions and sauerkraut, corn dogs, curly fries, onion rings, fried zucchini, tri-tip sandwiches, turkey legs, hamburgers, hot dogs, fried calamari, Portobello mushroom sandwiches, crispy fried zucchini and artichokes, zesty Key lime fried calamari with lime-watercress pesto, crab rolls, crab fries, smoked ribs, smoked chicken, shrimp noodles, shrimp salad, yummy spring rolls, egg rolls, Vietnamese subs, pad thai, baked potatoes with all the trimmings, Mexican-inspired fresh-fruit hand-cut fruit cups, blended fruit drinks, snow cones with captivating flavors like wild cherry, blue raspberry, tiger's blood and watermelon, shaved ice, slushies on tap, such as their Arnold Palmer Freeze and Red Hibiscus Frost, as well other thirst-quenching drinks like fresh watermelon juice and limeade, freshly popped kettle corn, pineapple soft serve ice cream, mini donuts right nice and warm with a dusting of cinnamon sugar.

 Delectably Delicious Drink

 Thirsty, my friend?
-Festivalgoers can enjoy signature festival cocktails – deelish Summer Breeze Mules (vodka, fresh squeezed lime juice and ginger beer) plus classic Bloody Mary’s and refreshing handmade margaritas made from fresh fruit purees – mango, strawberry, cucumber jalapeno and traditional lime – as well as premium wine, refreshing sangria, and tasty seasonal craft beer.
-Beer lovers will be in hops heaven with the assortment of world-class brews from Kona Brewing Company —their fabulously delicious Kona Hanalei Island IPA, tropically refreshing Kona Hula Hefeweizen, and smooth, bright, sessionable Big Wave Blonde Ale.
-Also enjoy low-carb, easy drinking Michelob Ultra.
-For aficionados of fine wine, sangria and bubbly, there will be a premium selection of easy-drinking varietals from California: Mondavi Woodbridge Cabernet Sauvignon, Pinot Noir, Chardonnay, Sauvignon Blanc and White Zinfandel plus delicious, refreshing Ruffino Prosecco and Real Sangria.
+Festivalgoers can enjoy signature festival cocktails – deelish Summer Breeze Mules (vodka, fresh squeezed lime juice and ginger beer) plus classic Bloody Mary’s and refreshing, handmade margaritas made from fresh fruit purees – mango, strawberry, cucumber jalapeno and traditional lime.
+Craft beer lovers will be in Hops Heaven with the world-class draft brews from Kona Brewing Company – their crisp, easy-going, pale-gold Longboard Lager, hoppy, easy-drinking Hanalei Island IPA, and tropically refreshing Big Wave Golden Ale, plus low-carb, easy drinking Michelob Ultra.
+For aficionados of fine wine, sangria and bubbly, there will be a premium selection of easy-drinking varietals from California: Mondavi Woodbridge Cabernet Sauvignon, Sauvignon Blanc and White Zinfandel, Kenwood Chardonnay, Concannon Pinot Noir, plus Beso del Sol Sangria and Cupcake Prosecco.
 For Italian wine lovers, there’s delicate and refreshing Leonessa Pinot Grigio along with lovely, well-balanced Rocca Sangiovese.
-Cool off, replenish and hydrate with some crisp, refreshing ZICO Coconut Water, a bottle of PathWater, 100% responsibly and locally sourced water in an aluminum reusable bottle, or enjoy Luma Premium Soda, a delicious soda for the modern world, naturally sweetened with monk fruit and great tasting with 1/10 the calories of the big soda brands.
+For a refreshing alternative, festivalgoers can enjoy delightful, low-carb, gluten-free White Claw Hard Seltzer in assorted flavors including Black Cherry, Raspberry, Natural Lime and Ruby Grapefruit.
+Cool off, replenish and hydrate with a bottle of PathWater, 100% responsibly and locally sourced water in an aluminum reusable bottle.
+Water provider Oollee will have a re-filling station for festivalgoers to replenish their reusable bottles with clean, fresh water.
 Sip your favorite beverage in a beautiful, collector-item wine or beer glass adorned with the stylish festival logo.

 "Hops Haven" Microbrew Tasting Tent Presented by Matagrano

-Sample from an array of delicious seasonal craft brews in the Hops Haven tasting tent: Stone Vertical Epic 020202, Stone Coffee Milk Stout, Rogue 6 Hop IPA, Golden Road 329 Lager, Lagunitas Aunt Sally, Goose Island V Formation, Four Peaks Peach Ale, and Deschutes Hop Henge.
+Sample from an array of delicious seasonal craft brews in the Hops Haven tasting tent: Revision Citra Revenge, Stone Tropic of Thunder, Magnolia Station 12 Red Ale, Modern Times Fruitlands Rose, Speakeasy Helles to the Chief, Fremont Brother Imperial IPA, Lagunitas Phase Change IPA, and Deschutes Da Shootz Lager.
 Hops Haven is located in the city parking lot near the Victoria (south) end of the festival.

 The "Classically Cool Car Show"